ContextVM/gateway-cli/README.md

 ## Installation

 ### From binaries

+**💡Tip:** You can use the [Quick Start](#quick-start) method to install the CLI.
+If you prefer to install it manually, you can follow the instructions below.

 **💡Tip:** Choose this installation method if you don't have Deno installed in your system, and you dont want to install it.
 You can download the latest release from the [releases page](https://github.com/contextvm/gateway-cli/releases).